TheWizardsCode/DevLogger/README.md

 # Features

+See [below](#using-devlogger) for usage guide

   * Capture in-game screenshots
   * Capture in-game animated GIFs
   * Capture in-editor windows image (scene view, hierarchy window etc.)
   * Post timed notes, with or without images, to a markdown DevLog
+  * Manage hashtags
+  * Create Dev Log entries from Git commits
-  * Post update, with or without images, to Twitter
+  * Post updates, with or without images, to Twitter
   * Open Source contributions welcome - lets be more productive together

 # Installation Of Latest Release